 It also saves the most important thing of all – time.
 Clients don't have to barter over fees, or look around for another writer because their normal one is busy, or re-brief on the brand, or process individual quotations and invoices through their annoying finance department.

 It’s a very efficient model that works well for everyone.
+But there is limited availability.

 I need someone who can write Chinese and English, can you?